 Obviously, this is a blog post.
-What may not be obvious. however, is that I wrote the engine behind it.
+What may not be obvious, however, is that I wrote the engine behind it.
 I like writing blog engines and I’ve done a few over the years because they’re interesting things that give you lots of jumping off points to explore and develop your skills and learn new languages and frameworks.

 Also I clarify the 20x figure at the bottom of this post to assure you I didn’t pull it out of my bottom for the top.
+But yes, it is clickbait.

 The feature